MicrosoftDocs/dynamics-365-intelligent-order-management/topics/admin-home.md

 This article describes the **Admin home** workspace in Microsoft Dynamics 365 Intelligent Order Management.

 The **Admin home** administrator workspace in Intelligent Order Management makes all levels of Intelligent Order Management–related setups and settings easily accessible and available to administrators.
-Access to the **Admin home** workspace can be role-based, according to customer needs.
+You can provide access to the **Admin home** workspace based on roles and customer needs.

-To access the **Admin home** workspace, on the Intelligent Order Management **Home** page, select **Settings**, and then, in the left navigation pane, select **Admin home**.
+To access the **Admin home** workspace, on the Intelligent Order Management **Home** page, select **Settings**.
+In the left navigation pane, select **Admin home**.

 :::image type="content" source="media/adminhome.png" alt-text="Screenshot of accessing the Admin home workspace from the Home page.":::

-Alternatively, at the bottom of the left navigation pane, select **Intelligent Order Management \> Settings** to change the workspace area, and then select **Admin home**.
+Alternatively, at the bottom of the left navigation pane, select **Intelligent Order Management \> Settings** to change the workspace area.
+Then, select **Admin home**.

 :::image type="content" source="media/adminchangearea.png" alt-text="Screenshot of Admin home page with Settings highlighted.":::

 The **Admin home** workspace contains shortcuts to settings for key areas of Intelligent Order Management.
-All detailed settings areas and their subareas can be accessed in the left navigation pane.
+You can access all detailed settings areas and their subareas in the left navigation pane.

 ## Key settings areas in the left navigation pane